 3.1 Basic Ingredients

-• Flour Types: All-purpose flour is the most commonly used, but you can also experiment with whole wheat or specialty flours for different textures and flavors.
+- Flour Types: All-purpose is most common, but you can try whole wheat or other flours for different flavors.

 3.2 Equipment Needed

-• Measuring Cups and Spoons: Accurate measurements are vital for successful baking, so always keep a set handy.
+- Measuring Cups and Spoons: Accurate measurements are key for good baking.

 4. Step-by-Step Recipe for Classic Air Fryer Bread